USA Curling is in open revolt over its CEO

 Curling has grown by leaps and bounds in recent years, thanks to its popularity at the Winter Olympics and unprecedented success by U.S. athletes.
 In normal times, this year's membership meeting would focus on ways to keep people involved with the sport in the three years between the Games.

-Instead, sessions could be overshadowed by the fight over Plush's leadership.
-And USA Curling has scheduled a vote to ratify its decision to oust the Grand National Curling Club, or GNCC, one of its most influential regional associations, after years of conflicts over dues and other policies.
+Instead, Friday night's agenda was overshadowed by the fight over Plush's leadership.
+USA Curling also held a vote that ratified its decision to oust the Grand National Curling Club, or GNCC, one of its most influential regional associations, after years of conflicts over dues and other policies.

 Last year, the GNCC was a vocal proponent for placing Plush on leave; it recently issued a call for his removal, condemning the board's decision to support the embattled CEO.